Submissions

 I. Internet addresses: all “URL” addresses (links to the Internet) in the text (e.g. http://pkp.sfu.ca) must be active.

-J. Order of manuscript elements: Unidentified title page, Abstract, Text, References, Appendices, Tables and Figures.
-Each element should start on a new page.
+J. Order of manuscript elements: Title page, abstract, keywords, four bulletin research highlights, introduction and background, method, results, discussion, references, appendices, Tables and Figures.
+Each section should start on a new page.

 K. Elements of the manuscript:

-• Abstract with keywords: Paragraphs of no more than 200 words, with the title “Abstract” center-aligned on the first line after the heading.
-At the end of the Abstract list at least 3, and no more than 5, keywords (in capital letters, separated by semicolons).
+Abstract with keywords: The title “Abstract” center-aligned on the first line after the heading.
+At the end of the Abstract list five keywords (in capital letters, separated by semicolons).

 Funding: This research was funded by ...